 - Crunch: Strengthens the abdominals

-Don't forget to stretch, warm up and cool down, for further advice please email or speak to a personal trainer for quidance
+Don’t forget to stretch, warm up and cool down, for further advice please speak to a personal trainer for guidance.

 Have you ever seen a really great squash player, they bound around the court in giant lunges, covering great distances in a single stride. by improving your flexibility you can decrease your chance of injury and increase your ability to frustrate your opponent!

 There are many different ways to stretch, however, after your warm up, it is always a good idea to stretch, however, it is essential after you have finished playing (before prevents injury, and after prevents soreness.)
 Don’t forget to stretch your whole body: